 On a recent Saturday afternoon, a fire broke out at the Kappa Kappa Gamma House on the campus of George Washington University.
 The fire occurred in the 600 block of 23rd Street NW.
-Firefighters broke into the third story room where the fire started and were throwing out burning notebooks and papers, which scattered along 23rd street.
+Firefighters broke into the third-story room where the fire started and was throwing out burning notebooks and papers, which scattered along 23rd street.
 Fortunately, there were no injuries.
 The resident was not in the room at the time.
 The cause of the fire is still under investigation.

 There are some important guidelines to remember to mitigate the risk of a fire in a college dorm or Greek housing.
 Cooking is the leading cause of college fires.
 Never leave stoves and hot plates unattended.
 Avoid overloading the electrical outlets in your room.
 With laptops, cell phone chargers, and audio/video equipment, students tend to use a lot of power strips and extension cords.
 Keep things unplugged and packed away that are not in use.

-If you have been involved in a fire, contact a Washington, D.C. personal injury attorney like Paulette Chapman at Koonz, McKenney, Johnson, DePaolis, & Lightfoot L.L.P to learn how to protect your rights.
+If you have been involved in a fire, contact a Washington, D.C. personal injury attorney like Paulette Chapman at Koonz, McKenney, Johnson & DePaolis L.L.P to learn how to protect your rights.